coxlr/multiple-databases/README.md

 run ```phpunit```

-You will see one collections and 5 empty collections dumped to the terminal
+You will see 6 dumped to the terminal

-In routes/web.php there are 5 different queries being run to fetch the data that are all being dumped out, to show example of where the issue is occuring.
+In routes/web.php there are 6 different queries being run to fetch the data that are all being dumped out, to show examples of data being successfully retrieved from databases joined over different connections.

+**Note:** If you run ```phpunit``` you will need to rerun ```php artisan migrate --seed``` to view the browser version again.